Giennadij Jerszow: Biography

 Jerszow was born on 12 July 1967 in Chernihiv in Ukrainian SSR, Soviet Union (today Ukraine) in a mixed Polish–Ukrainian family.
 As a repatriate he acquired Polish citizenship and his family moved in 2001 to Poland, where he currently resides in the city of Gdańsk.

 Being brought up in a multinational family, he is fluent in Russian, Ukrainian and Polish, and gained a love for the history and culture of different nationalities.

 During his school years (1974–1982), he was engaged in gymnastics and judo.
 He graduated from a music school in the class of bass guitar, and began to show interest in photography.
 Following the family tradition, he planned to become a doctor.
 In 1986 he graduated from medical college, received a medical education (bachelor degree) in the specialty of paramedic; he then worked for two years in medical institutions.
 During his training, he became interested in wood carving and jewelry, took part in regional exhibitions.
 At the all-Union competition-exhibition of the folk art of the USSR held in Livadia in 1985 he was awarded with the "Small Medal of the Laureate".

 While working in medicine, he expanded the boundaries of knowledge of human psychology; as a result, he decided to change the direction and devote himself to art.
 He took up drawing and sculpture, moved to Kyiv in 1986 to attend the studio of fine arts of George Khusid, where he took up portraits and prepared for entrance exams at the art university.

 Education

 From 1988 to 1991, Jerszow studied at the Lviv Academy of Arts at the department of monumental sculpture in the group of Emanuel Mysko.
 At the same time, he began to study privately and work in the workshop of Anatoly Galyan, where he gained practical experience in creating monumental works at all stages of realization.
 He subsequently he trained at the Ukrainian Academy of Arts faculty of sculpture and worked in a workshop of Valery Shvetsov and academician Vasyl Borodai.
-In 1995, he defended his diploma on historical and religious topics relating to Ancient Russia – "Monument to Holy Prince Mikhail and Boyar Fedor".
+In 1995, he defended his diploma on historical and religious topics relating to Ancient Rus' – "Monument to Holy Prince Mikhail and Boyar Fedor".